ngicks/zenn-article/articles/go-basics-revisited-starting-projects.md

       semanticTokens = true,
       staticcheck = true,
       symbolMatcher = "fuzzy",
-      -- I've used for a while with this option, and found it annoying.
+      -- I've used this for a while, and found it annoying.
       -- Great feature tho.
       usePlaceholders = false,
     },